Hadokane/CI_PP2_HUG/README.md

 It was important to me that the font was readable on all screen sizes while also representing the fact that it would be mainly used as the onscreen "voice" of the "Computer-Player".

-As such I stuck to [ROBOTO](https://fonts.google.com/specimen/Roboto) for the majority of the onscreen text.
+As such, I stuck to [ROBOTO](https://fonts.google.com/specimen/Roboto) for the majority of the onscreen text.

 In order to make the players `username` stand out from the text, I made use of the [VT323](https://fonts.google.com/specimen/VT323?query=vt) font by Peter Hull, which serves to visually emulate the classic computer monitor fonts of days passed.
-Visually this seemed like a natural choice to reinforce the "Computer-Player's" personality and visually highlight whenever the `username` was used to the player, improving their overall unique experience and connection to the games elements.
+Visually this seemed like a natural choice to reinforce the "Computer-Player's" personality and visually highlight whenever the `username` was used by the player, improving their overall unique experience and connection to the elements of the game.

 The selection of these fonts and the previous colour palette also helped in conforming to the expected culture of an old-school "text-based" adventure game.
-As many of these would have originally ran on older gaming systems like MS DOS or Commodore.
+Many of these would have originally run on older gaming systems like MS-DOS or Commodore.

 ---